zonemaster/zonemaster/docs/specifications/tests/DNSQueryAndResponseDefaults.md

-# DNS Query and Respons Specification
+# DNS Query and Response Defaults

 **Table of contents**
 * [Overview](#Overview)